Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 **filters**: The list of filters to be applied on the trigger. (e.g. `blocks` filter on `mine_block` trigger, or `entities` filter on `melee_attack` trigger.)

-**conditions**: As well as each effect holder (eg Talisman, Reforge, Enchant) having its own conditions, you can specify a list of effect-specific conditions that work in exactly the same way
+**conditions**: As well as each effect holder (e.g. Talisman, Reforge, Enchant) having its own conditions, you can specify a list of effect-specific conditions that work in exactly the same way

 **mutators**: Mutate the data sent to the effect: you can change parameters such as the victim, the location, etc.